Did you know that humans can survive three days without water and three weeks without food? Perhaps you’re familiar with it.

 But, keep in mind that in many outdoor emergency circumstances, it’s not dehydration or a lack of nutrition that kills people; it’s a failure to retain enough body heat.

 Exposure is one of the single best and most common killers in any outdoor survival scenario.
 A few hours exposed to extreme conditions is enough to snatch the life out of you.
 Hypothermia is enemy number one, though you must be just as cautious in hot, arid environments.

-If you are new to prepping or just overwhelmed by all there is to learn about outdoor survival, start with learning how to stay warm.
+If you’re new to prepping or just overwhelmed by all there is to understand about outdoor survival, start with learning how to stay warm.

-And, finally, knowing how to build a shelter to stay warm boosts your survival odds.
-The shelter you choose depends heavily on location, available materials, and the urgency of the situation.
+Knowing how to build a shelter for warmth improves your chances of surviving.
+The shelter you choose is determined by location, supplies available, and the urgency of the emergency situation.

 Table of Contents

 Shelter Ranks High Among Survival Needs

 While all survival needs are not equivalent, they may be placed in a hierarchy biologically.